hamarshehmhmd/Promptly/README.md

 1. Download the ZIP file.
 2. Install via **Plugins > Manage and Install Plugins > Install from ZIP**.

+''' This Plugin Will soon be available on the QGIS plugin store for easier installation'''

 ## Usage

 1. Open **Plugins > Promptly** or click the toolbar icon.